 In conjunction, many Japanese textile and electronics companies began moving labor-intensive assembly plants to South Korea.
-As companies hired Koreans as plant employees, they gained knowledge which eventually aided in the start of Korean owned electronics corporations.
+As companies hired Koreans as plant employees, they gained knowledge that eventually aided in the start of Korean-owned electronics corporations.
 Further, the South Korean government aided in funding business conglomerates, such as Samsung and LG, by providing substantial subsidies and loans.
 Despite this profound economic growth, poverty in South Korea was still present from the Korean War.

 South Korean Poverty Today